Chelated minerals are a common ingredient in pet food

 Dogs and cats naturally obtain required levels of essential

-trace minerals from consuming a quality fresh, raw food (or minimally cooked) diet - raw meat, raw bones, healthy fats, and select botanicals,
+trace minerals from consuming a species appropriate, raw food (or minimally cooked) diet.
+A species appropriate diet includes raw animal protein, raw non-load bearing bones, healthy fats, and plant materials.

-essential trace minerals).
 Raw liver is a good source of copper.
-Food sourced

 from pasture-raised, grass feed, organic, or wild-crafted sources provides the

-rich whole foods.
-GMO farming methods result in a further loss of trace
+Conventional and (worse) GMO farming methods result in loss of trace

-Trace Mineral Loss in Manufacturing of Highly Processed
+4. Trace Mineral Loss in Highly Processed Pet Food

 Dry pet food, and canned (wet) pet food is a ‘highly processed’